-Noise Monitoring Results The data sheets on the following pages provide an overview of each NMT, a summary of the noise data and events logged since December 2018, a comparison of 2021 to 2020 noise levels, and commentary on any observable trends over the past 36 months.
+Noise Monitoring Results

+The data sheets on the following pages provide an overview of each NMT, a summary of the noise data and events logged since January 2020, a comparison of 20221 to 20212 noise levels, and commentary on any observable trends over the past 36 months.
 In 2021, VAN Semlin was offline between June 2019 and February 2021, due to delays in finding a suitable location for installation.

-For the north shore NMTs (Locations 1 to 4), noise levels recorded in 2021 were similar to or slightly lower than those measured in 2020, except for CNV St Davids where noise levels have slightly increased.
-Minimal events were recorded, which is similar to 2020.
-For the south shore NMTs (Locations 5 to 8), noise levels recorded in 2021 were similar to or slightly lower than those measured in 2020.
-Minimal events were recorded, which is similar to 2020.
-Most events of the south shore were recorded at VAN Renfrew.
-For the Roberts Bank NMTs (Locations 9 to 11), noise levels recorded in 2021 were similar or slightly higher than those measured in 2020. &lt;sup>1 The 2021 measurement period corresponds to noise levels measured from December 1, 2020, to November 30, 2021. &lt;sup>2 The 2020 measurement period corresponds to noise levels measured from December 1, 2019, to November 30, 2020.
+For the north shore NMTs (Locations 1 to 4), noise levels recorded in 2022 were similar to or slightly lower than those measured in 2021, except for CNV Heywood where noise levels have slightly increased.
+At CNV St Davids, the noise levels were unusually low for the months of April to June 2022.
+Minimal events were recorded, which is similar to 2021.

+For the south shore NMTs (Locations 5 to 8), noise levels recorded in 2022 were similar to or slightly higher than those measured in 2021.
+Minimal events were recorded, which is similar to 2021, except for VAN Semlin where there were significantly more events during nighttime.

+For the Roberts Bank NMTs (Locations 9 to 11), noise levels recorded in 2022 were similar or slightly lower than those measured in 2021.
+Minimal events were recorded, which is similar to 2021.

+&lt;sup>1 The 2022 measurement period corresponds to noise levels measured from January 1, 2022, to December 31, 2022.

+&lt;sup>2 The 2021 measurement period corresponds to noise levels measured from January 1, 2021, to December 31, 2021.

+North Shore NMT Total Most alerts were generated during nighttime at CNV St Georges and CNV Davids in 2022.
+No alerts were recorded during evening in 2022. - No alerts were recorded in November and December 2022.
+2022 Overall Noise Levels 75 70 65 60 55 50 45 40 Lden Ln CNV St Georges CNV St Davids CNV Queensbury CNV Heywood Daytime Alert Evening Alert 2022 Monthly Alert Count History ■ Nighttime Alert Alert Count 150 1000 900 120 800 700 600 90 Alert Count 500 400 60 300 200 100 30 4 0 Daytime Alert ■ Evening Alert ■ Nighttime Alert

-NMT Location 1: CNV St Georges Location: Near intersection of St Georges Ave and Victory Ship Way, North Vancouver.
+North Shore - NMT Location 1: CNV St Georges

+Location: Near intersection of St Georges Ave and Victory Ship Way, North Vancouver.
 Dominant Noise Sources: Rail activity, substation fan, Esplanade Ave traffic, nearby trucks, and sandblasting at Vancouver Drydock.

 Community Noise Levels Comparison: NMT noise levels are approximately four times (~20 dBA) louder than those experienced at nearest residences due to the close proximity of the rail line to the NMT and relative distance to nearest dwellings.
-No data available between June and August 2019.

 There were minimal alerts generated at this site and most alerts were generated during nighttime.
-Noise Level Commentary:

 In the past year, monthly noise levels had noticeable fluctuations.

-Compared to 2020 overall noise levels, the 2021 Lden increased by 1.5 dBA and Ln increased by 2 dBA.
-From December 2018 to December 2021, the long-term trend in Lden increased by 3 dBA and Ln increased by 3.5 dBA.
+Compared to 2021 overall noise levels, the 2022 Lden decreased by 0.5 dBA and Ln decreased by 1 dBA.

+From January 2020 to December 2022 the long-term trend in Lden remained the same and Ln increased by 0.5 dBA.

-NMT Location 2: CNV St Davids Location: Near intersection of St Davids Ave and Alder St, North Vancouver.
+North Shore - NMT Location 2: CNV St Davids

+Location: Near intersection of St Davids Ave and Alder St, North Vancouver.

 Dominant Noise Sources: Low Level Road traffic, rail activities (passbys, shunting, and rail squeal) and Richardson Terminal activity.

 Community Noise Levels Comparison: NMT noise levels are very similar to those experienced at residences closest to the port.

-No data available between June and August 2019.
+No data available between July 1 and July 20, 2022.

-There were minimal alerts generated at this site and most alerts were generated in the daytime.
+There were minimal alerts generated at this site and most alerts were generated during nighttime.
 There was no clear trend for any of the alerts.
-Noise Level Commentary: